AB1775, Cannabis Cafe Bill - As of July 2024 Still Awaiting Vote

-Californians can visit ANR’s action alert to speak up against this bill.
+Californians can see ANR’s action alert to speak up!

 Assembly Bill 1775, the cannabis café bill, would allow cannabis/marijuana retailers to sell food and non-alcoholic beverages, and sell tickets to performances, including concerts.
 In practice, this bill could create restaurants and entertainment venues that allow indoor smoking and vaping of cannabis.